GraphQL

 UI Bakery allows you to easily connect to GraphQL with no need for additional layers like APIs and third-party services.

-If your API is hosted behind a Firewall, you need to add our to the Firewall whitelist.
+If your API is hosted behind a Firewall, you need to add our IP addresses to the Firewall whitelist.

 On the Data sources page, click Connect, and select GraphQL in the Data sources list.